-1. NO FLAMES OR SPARKS!
+- 1. NO FLAMES OR SPARKS!
 Immediately put out all smoking materials and other open flames.
 Do not operate lights, appliances, telephones, or cell phones.
-Flames or sparks from these sources can trigger an explosion or fire.

-2. LEAVE THE AREA IMMEDIATELY!
-Get everyone out of the building or area where you suspect gas is leaking.

-3. SHUT OFF THE GAS.
-Turn off the main gas supply valve on the propane tank if it is safe to do so.
+Flames or sparks from these sources can trigger an explosion or fire. - OFF - 2.
+LEAVE THE AREA IMMEDIATELY!
+Get everyone out of the building or area where you suspect gas is leaking. - 3.
+SHUT OFF THE GAS.
+Turn off the main gas supply valve on your propane tank if it is safe to do so.
 To close the valve, turn it to the right (clockwise).

 4. REPORT THE LEAK.
-Once you are safely away from the gas leak, call 911 or your local fire department.
+Once you are safely away from the gas leak, call your propane retailer right away.
+If you can't reach your propane retailer, call 911 or your local fire department.

-5. DO NOT RETURN TO THE BUILDING OR AREA until responders determine that it is safe to do so.

-6. GET THE SYSTEM CHECKED.
-Before you attempt to use any propane appliances, your propane retailer or a qualified professional must check your entire system to ensure it is leak-free.
+- 5. DO NOT RETURN TO THE BUILDING OR AREA until your propane retailer, emergency responder, or qualified professional determines that it is safe to do so. - 6.
+GET YOUR SYSTEM CHECKED.
+Before you attempt to use any of your propane appliances, your propane retailer or a qualified professional must check your entire system to ensure it is leak-free.